Results of Neurotoxin injections such as Botox or Dysport

 Most studies have assumed that the glabellar lines behave equally in most people, with just gender (men have stronger muscles and tougher skin), age, race, sun damage, and physical activity-related variations.
 Injection models on the glabella with three, five, and seven injection sites spread into the corrugators, procerus, and depressor.

-In order to achieve satisfactory, normal, and individualized outcomes with botulinum toxin treatment of the glabella, it’s important to recognize that, although people’s anatomy is identical, how they use their musculature differs.
+To achieve satisfactory, normal, and individualized outcomes with botulinum toxin treatment of the glabella, it’s important to recognize that, although people’s anatomy is identical, how they use their musculature differs.
 The description of glabellar contraction patterns makes it easier to identify the primary force, causing the dosage to be distributed in the affected muscles while minimizing or ignoring the muscles that aren’t used as much.
-When the drug was stopped, the formerly prevalent contraction patterns reappeared.
-As a result, botulinum toxin therapy becomes more precise and repeatable and predictable over time.
+The formerly prevalent contraction patterns returned after stopping the drug.
+As a result, botulinum toxin therapy becomes more precise, repeatable, and predictable over time.

-Line in the upper face starts are dynamic then turn into static.
+Lines in the upper face start dynamic and then turn into static.
 The dynamic lines are easy to control and correct by Toxin injection.
-However, if we neglected the dynamic lines, the ageing process along with the repeated contention results in fat atrophy and static lines if we neglect the dynamic lines.
+However, aging and repeated contention will result in fat atrophy and static lines if we neglect the dynamic lines.

 Dr. Kamal Al-Hallaq (Ph.D.) in Pharmacy from the University of Alberta, Canada